encukou/snake-workshop/lessons/fast-track/conversion/index.md

 6
 ```

-"ut it can also be done without quotation marks.
+But it can also be done without quotation marks.
 There is also a function that *converts* a number to a string.
 It's called `str`.

 ```pycon